 Virtual private networks (VPNs) are another common target.
 While these tools can protect you by encrypting your internet traffic, unpatched vulnerabilities or outdated versions can turn them into entry points for cybercriminals.
 If your business uses these or similar remote collaboration tools, you could be at risk.

 Zero trust is one way to secure home-based and remote workers.
-And enterprise firewall vendors Fortinet and Palo Alto Networks unveiled secure routers last week aimed at home and small office workers.
+And enterprise firewall vendors Fortinet and Palo Alto Networks unveiled secure routers aimed at home and small office workers in 2021.

 Interestingly, recent research shows that ransomware attacks are often concentrated in specific geographic areas.
 In active Dark Web ransomware threads in July 2021, KELA researchers found that more than 40% of threat actors mentioned the U.S. as their desired location of victims.
 Canada and Australia followed, both around 37%.